Data Privacy at Varndean

 This privacy notice explains how Varndean College uses your personal information.
 We use your personal information in the provision of your education within our statutory obligations under the Further and Higher Education Act 1992.
 We also have requirements placed on us by the Department for Education (DfE), and the Education Skills Funding Agency (ESFA).

 We collect information from you when you apply to study at Varndean College and it is updated where necessary during the enrolment process.
-The information we collect includes your name, address, contact details, date of birth and previous education.
+The information we collect includes your name, address, contact details, date of birth, country of origin, qualifications and previous education.
 We will also take your photograph for security purposes, and will keep a record of emergency and medical contact details.
-We may also obtain information about you from your previous educational providers and local authorities that will help us support you while you are studying with us.

 This type of information will not be shared with anyone outside of the college without obtaining your consent unless required or permitted by law.